boazbk/tcs/lec_05_infinite.md

 :::

 ::: {.solution data-ref="DFAzeroone"}
-When asked to construct a deterministic finite automaton, it helps to start by thinking of it as a single-pass constant-memory algorithm
+When asked to construct a deterministic finite automaton, it is often useful to start by constructing a single-pass constant-memory algorithm using a more general formalism
-(for example, a _Python_ program) and then translating that program into a DFA.
+(for example, using pseudocode or a _Python_ program).
+Once we have such an algorithm, we can mechanically translate it into a DFA.
 Here is a simple Python program for computing $F$:

 ```python